dolidius/ReactionTime/README.md

 # Reaction time

 ReactionTime is react native mobile app that allows user to check their time reaction.
-The score is saved in the highscore.
+The score is saved in the highscore section.

 ![Menu](https://i.imgur.com/E8qenN3.png)